 Refusal to take a drug test when demanded by police results in automatic license suspension but it is not a crime in itself.
 The lack of a conclusive test showing THC in your bloodstream may make it easier to defend against DUI charges.
 However, a refusal-based license suspension will stay in effect even if you are acquitted.

-To learn more about how a qualified criminal defense attorney can assist you in dealing with Pennsylvania DUI charges based on alleged marijuana use, call the law office of Matthew R. Zatko at 814-483-7075 or contact me online to arrange a free consultation at my Somerset office.
+To learn more about how a qualified criminal defense attorney can assist you in dealing with Pennsylvania DUI charges based on alleged marijuana use, call Matthew R. Zatko, Attorney at Law at 814-443-1631 or contact me online to arrange a free consultation at my Somerset office.